If there were ever a year to get excited about vacation, it’s 2021!

 After months of sticking close to home, we’re dreaming of new adventures.
-Nestled at the foot of the Blue Ridge Mountains and alongside the James River, Lynchburg, Virginia, has it all: inventive cuisine, hiking and outdoor activities, and boutique hotels fit for royalty.
-So in honor of National Plan for Vacation Day on January 26, we present three itineraries sure to satisfy your appetite for adventure.
+Nestled at the foot of the Blue Ridge Mountains and alongside the James River, Lynchburg, Virginia, has it all: inventive cuisine, hiking, and outdoor activities, and boutique hotels fit for royalty.
+So in honor of traveling again, we present three itineraries sure to satisfy your appetite for adventure.

 Itinerary #1: Family Getaway

 - Check-in at the Kirkley Hotel, a family favorite thanks to its spacious rooms and indoor pool.

 - After a restful night’s sleep, spend some time exploring the Lynchburg Community Market, where breakfast options range from diner-style favorites at Country Cooking by Irene to grab-and-go kid-friendly options, like the freshly baked cinnamon rolls at Father’s Café & Bakery.

 - Visit the Amazement Square Children’s Museum, complete with the famous Amazement Tower, the country’s tallest indoor climbing structure (there’s even a zipline!).